About

 Each Scout gains experiences that not only help them when they are young, but stay with them throughout their adult lives, helping them grow into adults that respect their family, community, religion, country and themselves.

-National Capital Area Council—Number 82—is one of the largest of more than 240 local councils chartered by Scouting America.
-Our members come from 20 districts, spread across northern Virginia, Maryland, the District of Columbia, and the US Virgin Islands.
+National Capital Area Council—Number 82—is one of the largest of over 200 local councils chartered by Scouting America.
+Our members come from 18 districts, spread across northern Virginia, Maryland, and the District of Columbia.
 The Maryland counties we serve include: Frederick, Montgomery, Prince George’s, Calvert, Charles, St. Mary’s.
 The Virginia counties we serve include: Arlington, Fairfax, Prince William, Loudoun, Fauquier, Spotsylvania, Caroline, King George, Stafford, Culpeper, as well as the cities of Alexandria, Falls Church, Fairfax, Manassas, Manassas Park and Fredericksburg.

 Strategic Plans

-Our 2023 to 2025 Strategic Plan guides our Scouting work for the coming years through five pillars: Grow Cub Scouts, Effective Fund Development, Optimizing Facilities, Organizational Alignment, and Re-establish the Value of Scouting.
+Our 2023 to 2025 Strategic Plan has concluded.
+The plan contained five pillars: Grow Cub Scouts, Effective Fund Development, Optimizing Facilities, Organizational Alignment, and Re-establish the Value of Scouting.

 We invite you to become familiar with your Council’s Strategic Plan, especially the five pillars that will guide us as we work together to achieve the mission of Scouting America and the vision of the National Capital Area Council.